 "We're wonderful.
 We're the best store in Oxford Street.
 Would you like to read our mission statement?
 The board loves it.
 Would you like to meet our management team?
 Like to read their biographies?
 See their pictures?
 How about the chairman's report?"

-So here's my advice - count how many times your messages talk about your customers - and how much they're about you.
+So here's my advice - count how many times your marketing messages talk about your customers and their needs - and how much they're about you.
 And get the balance right.

 The Chartered Institute of Marketing named him, with others such as Tom Peters, Ted Levitt and Philip Kotler, one of the 50 individuals who have shaped modern marketing.
 As one advertising agency head commented: “Drayton doesn’t just teach.